Chance Gray

 2020

 When quarantine hit, we became confined to our homes and unable to see our loved ones in person for an undetermined amount of time.
-As someone who had experienced this type of separation due to incarceration, Chance realized this was an opportunity to build empathy for incarcerated people and to promote the means of connection that imprisoned people and their loved ones rely on when physical separation exists.
+As someone who had experienced this type of separation due to incarceration, I realized this was an opportunity to build empathy for incarcerated people and to promote the means of connection that imprisoned people and their loved ones.